 They are asymptomatic and self-limiting, completely healing by adulthood.

-Fibrous cortical defects macroscopically appear as fleshy, fibrous, yellow or tan-brown lesions with variable areas of hemorrhage 3.
+Fibrous cortical defects macroscopically appear as fleshy, fibrous, yellow or tan-brown lesions with variable areas of haemorrhage 3.

 Microscopic examination reveals the lesions to be highly cellular containing spindle-shaped cells on a background of stromal tissue in a prominent storiform pattern.
 Foamy histiocytes and multinucleated giant cells are also seen.
 Mitotic figures and/or cellular dysplasia should not be seen 3.